halokaya67/nba-dream-team/README.md

     - Redirects user to /profile if it's successful
     - Renders edit team form with an error if user fails

+- GET /profile/add-player
+    - Renders add player form

+- POST /profile/add-player
+    - Fetches the player from the API
+    - Creates a player with the data coming from the API
+    - Pushes the player into user model
+    - Redirects to profile page

+- POST /profile/list-players
+    - Makes an API call with the name written in the input
+    - Renders add player page with the list if it's successful
+    - Shows error if user fails

 ## Models

 User model